Design Apothecary Turin

 The cultures absorb CO2 at a rate of 250gr/day (equivalent to 4 large trees) and re-metabolize air pollutants into 140g of dry algae and 84g of vegetable proteins every day, enough to feed 1.5 adults.
 The inhabitants benefit from 190 g of fresh oxygen emitted from the very first day of operation.

-The biomass is regularly harvested by Claudia, Marco and their team, and processed in the kitchen overlooking the living lab room.
+The biomass is regularly harvested by Claudia, Marco and their team, and processed in the kitchen supporting their vegan diet.
 The biomass is often used as fertilizer in the medical plants garden, as protein ingredient in gourmet recipes, as sugary intake for biodegrading mycelium capsules and as raw material to 3D print products and interior design components.

 Architecturally, the algae garden is made of a modular fir wood lattice structure, with a module of 50 cm.
 Assembled with stainless nuts and bolts and 3D-printed joints, the structure is fully reversible and expandable.
 It hosts 17 photobioreactors of lab grade borosilicate glass as well all the aeration and harvesting systems.

-All the biodegradable components of the air purifying algae garden have been 3D printed in the lab area itself, emphasizing the circular nature of the metabolic processes underpinning the design and the production of the Design Apothecary interior project.
+All the biodegradable components of the air purifying algae garden have been 3D printed with biopolymers, emphasizing the circular nature of the metabolic processes underpinning the design and the production of the Design Apothecary interior project.

 1 / 3